 W. Steven Barnett is an economist and educational researcher whose work focuses on the economics of child development and related public policies, particularly early education policy.
 He is the Board of Governors Professor of Education (Economics and Policy) in the Graduate School of Education at Rutgers University, and Founding Co-Director of the National Institute of Early Education Research (NIEER) at Rutgers.

 Hyman Bass is the Samuel Eilenberg Distinguished University Professor of Mathematics and Mathematics Education at the University of Michigan.
-Prior to 1999 he was Adrain Professor of Mathematics at Columbia University.
+He came to Michigan in 1999, after long service on the faculty of Columbia University, including Chair of the Mathematics Department.

 ESTELA MARA BENSIMON